reflex-dev/reflex-web/docs/components/props.md

 ## Component Props

 Each component has props that are specific to that component.
-For example, the `rx.avatar` component has a name prop that sets the `name` of the avatar.
+For example, the `rx.avatar` component has a fallback prop that sets the `fallback` of the avatar.

 ```python demo
 rx.avatar(